TsilidisV/personal-static-site/content/post/GiererMeinhardt/index.md

 UR = zeros(sizez, sizez, floor(Int, n/nvis));
 ```

-We define a function in order to discretize the laplacian, using the broadcasting abilities of Julia and the `@views` macro.
+We define a function in order to discretize the Laplacian, using the broadcasting abilities of Julia and the `@views` macro.

 ```julia